Unbiased Sliced Wasserstein Kernels for High-Quality Audio Captioning: Background

 There are two benefits of contrastive regularization: (1) alleviating exposure bias by regularizing audio and caption hidden representations and (2) leveraging the cosine similarity function between audio and ground-truth caption hidden representations learned during training for reranking generated captions.
 Denote $\mathcal{B}$ as generated captions using decoding methods such as beam search or nucleus sampling~\citep{Holtzman2019TheCC}, the corresponding caption for the given audio $x$ is chosen as

-Although contrastive regularization is effective in mitigating exposure bias for audio captioning, the similarity between audio and ground-truth caption hidden representation is computed based on cosine similarity between the average pooling of audio and caption hidden representation.
-The average pooling operation discards the temporal information in audio and caption representation, therefore, leveraging contrastive regularization for inference can lead to inferior performance.
+\textbf{Limitation of contrastive learning}.
+Although contrastive regularization is effective in mitigating exposure bias for audio captioning, the cross-modal alignment between acoustic and linguistic modalities is computed based on the cosine similarity between either the average pooling or weighted aggregation of audio and caption hidden representations.
+These aggregation methods discard the temporal information in audio and caption representations, therefore, leveraging contrastive regularization for inference can lead to inferior performance.